 The temple of Al Deir is one of the most beautiful monuments in the city.
 The temple was made for the most important deity of the Nabataeans called Dushara (lord of the Shara), Shara here refers to the mountains to the north of Petra.
 Bull was the symbolic animal of Dushara and Dushara was represented symbolically by stone blocks all over Petra.

-The Nabataeans were the worshippers of the snake too.
-They have a structure which is a snake monument, which shows a gigantic snake surrounds a block of stone.
 So there is a mountain, a bull, snakes and a block of stone.
-Doesn’t it seem that we have heard this somewhere else too?
+Doesn’t it seem that we have heard this somewhere else too? [

 Yes, they all seem identical to Lord Shiva the Hindu god.
 Lord Shiva lived in Kailash Mountain in the Himalayas, he had a follower named Nandi who was eventually a bull and even today Nandi is worshipped together with Lord Shiva.